-Marqeta's modern card issuing platform, or our Platform, empowers businesses like these to create customized payment cards that provide innovative payment experiences for their customers and end users.
+Marqeta's modern card issuing platform, or our Platform, empowers our Customers-which include businesses like Affirm, DoorDash, Instacart, and Klarna-to create customized payment cards that provide innovative payment experiences for their customers and end users.
 Before the rise of modern card issuing, creating cards was slow, complex, and subject to mistakes.
 Marqeta helps solve these problems.
 Our Platform, powered by open APIs, enables businesses to develop modern, frictionless payment card experiences for consumer and commercial use cases that are either the core of, or in support of, their core business.